 While the council seethed with talk of murder, a leading member stood forward and gave his opinion.
 He was Gamaliel, a man highly respected as a teacher of the law.
 Among Jews today he is remembered as one of the great rabbis in antiquity.
-One of his pupils was Paul, who later became a great apostle of Christ.
+One of his pupils was Paul, who later became Christ's chief ambassador to the gentiles (Acts 22:3).
+Gamaliel’s command in regard to the apostles that they should be "put . . . forth a little space" is better translated "put . . . out for a short while."
+Evidently they were conducted out of the session, because after Gamaliel spoke, they had to be recalled (v.
+40).
+Thus, it is doubtful that Luke’s record of the speech derived from them.
+The likely source was Paul.
+Either he heard Gamaliel tell his students about the incident, or he attended the Sanhedrin on this occasion as he did not long afterward when Stephen was put on trial (Acts 7:58; 8:1).

 Gamaliel had a calming effect on the Sanhedrin.
-They were ready to rise up and do violence against the apostles, but Gamaliel stopped them with sensible advice.
+They were ready to rise up and do violence against the apostles, but he stopped them with sensible advice.

-Gamaliel reminded the council that Jesus was not the first who attracted many followers by claiming to be somebody special.
+He reminded the council that Jesus was not the first who attracted many followers by claiming to be somebody special.
 Others included a certain Theudas.
 Critics say that this reference to Theudas is an anachronism.
 According to Josephus, the Jewish historian, Theudas lived somewhat later than the events recorded in Acts 5.
 But Theudas was a common name, and revolts and agitations of all kinds were common in the history of Judea.
 We need only suppose that Gamaliel was referring to a Theudas overlooked by Josephus.
+Or we need only suppose that Josephus, who makes many mistakes, has misplaced Theudas in the stream of past events.
 According to Gamaliel, this Theudas won four hundred men to his side before he was killed and his supporters were scattered.

-The other figure Gamaliel mentions is well known thanks to Josephus.
+The second figure Gamaliel mentions is another troublemaker remembered by Josephus.
 Judas of Galilee led a revolt against the Romans in AD 6.
 He convinced many Jews that the census and taxation in that year were the first steps of enslavement.
 But he too was killed, and his revolt came to nothing.

 Gamaliel argued that there was no risk in tolerating the religious movement started by Jesus, but great risk in opposing it.
 It was either a work of man or a work of God.
 If it was a work of man, it would also come to nothing.
 But if it was a work of God, they dared not fight against it unless they wished to fight against God Himself.

-In composing his narrative, Luke included this incident perhaps at Paul's request.
+In composing his narrative, Luke may have included this incident at Paul's request.
 As we argued in an earlier lesson, Luke wrote Acts probably to assist in Paul's defense before the authorities in Rome.
 Probably he was with Paul when he wrote it.
-Paul no doubt retained affection and a sense of loyalty for his old teacher and wanted him to be remembered not for any of his faults, but for the best moment in his life, when he defended the cause of Christ.
+Paul no doubt retained affection for his old teacher and wanted him to be remembered not for any of his faults, but for the best moment in his life, when he defended the cause of Christ.

 The council accepted Gamaliel's advice.
 The warning that the apostles might be right made the council afraid to kill them, but led to no change of heart.
 The leaders were still intent on showing who was in command.
 They called in the apostles and declared them guilty of disobeying the Sanhedrin.
 For punishment, they had the apostles beaten.
 The beating was not as severe as Jesus suffered at the hands of the Romans, but it was a serious matter.
 It was humiliating, because the leaders probably stood by and watched.
 And it was painful, because the apostles probably received thirty-nine lashes across a bare back.
-Afterward, the leaders again commanded the apostles to refrain from preaching Christ.
+The limit set by the law was forty (Deut.
+25:1–3), but to avoid an excessive number by mistake, the Jews customarily gave no more than thirty-nine.
+After the beating was finished, the leaders again commanded the apostles to refrain from preaching Christ.

 Again, the apostles paid no attention.
-They left the council rejoicing that God considered them worthy to suffer for Christ.
+They left the council rejoicing that God considered them worthy to suffer for Christ's sake.
 As soon as possible, they resumed teaching in the Temple and in private homes, and they continued in the work day after day.

 © 2009, 2012 Stanley Edgar Rickard (Ed Rickard, the author).
 All rights reserved.